How to Add Google Analytics to WordPress

 • Media tracking: Which of your videos are getting watched and how long people are watching them

-Also, you can easily track advanced metrics like eCommerce transactions and custom dimensions with MonsterInsights.
+You can also easily track advanced metrics like eCommerce transactions and custom dimensions with MonsterInsights.

 In conclusion, MonsterInsights makes it super easy to add Google Analytics to WordPress, monitor user behavior, set up advanced tracking, make your site GDPR compliant, and view reports.